SPILAB/HumbleView/README.md

 ## Features

-The features listed below refers to the sample application.
+The following features are demonstrated in the sample application.

 #### Offline mode feature